 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.7 Building Upgrade Finance The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
 This is not currently provided for under the Act.
-The Local Government Panel Report included this recommendation. third parties for specific building improvements - such as cladding, heritage and green energy fixtures.
-6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
+The Local Government Panel Report included this recommendation.
+Reforms would allow local governments to provide loans to third parties for specific building improvements - such as cladding, heritage and green energy fixtures.
+This would allow local governments to lend funds to improve buildings within their district.
+Limits and checks and balances would be established to ensure that financial risks are proactively managed.
+Do not agree the proposed reform is too vast and needs to be more specific.
+Would prefer to see a grant funding initiative for heritage, cladding, green energy fixtures etc. 6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
 Disclosure will increase ratepayer awareness of waste costs.
 The Review Panel Report included this recommendation.
 It is proposed that waste charges are required to be separately shown on rate notices (for all properties which receive a waste service).
 This would provide transparency and awareness of costs for ratepayers.
-The IC supports these transparency and accountability measures.